 Not ِAll Fancy Color Diamonds Are Equal

 As with white diamonds, the rarer the fancy color diamond the more expensive it is.
-While in white diamonds you are on the look out for cut and clarity – in colored diamonds it’s all about, well, color!
+While in white diamonds you are on the lookout for cut and clarity – in colored diamonds it’s all about, well… Color!
 You will often find diamond cuts that would never be used in white diamonds.
 The cuts of fancy colored diamonds are specially designed to bring out the most color possible.

-The color itself plays a big part of the diamond price.
+The color itself plays a big part in the diamond price.
 Pink and blue diamonds, which are extremely rare, in turn extremely expensive.
 For example a 1.5 carat fancy light ping VS2 pear shape diamond can run about $33,000.
 Compare that to around $8,000 for a traditional white diamond of the same size, shape, color and clarity.